aya-prover/aya-prover-docs/src/blog/binops.md

 every time I write a new operator.

-In the future, we plan to support prefix and postfix operators, and maybe mixfix (the current framework can support mixfix easily, but abusing mixfix notations can harm readability).
+In the future, we plan to support prefix and postfix operators, and maybe mixfix as in Agda (the current framework can support mixfix easily, but abusing mixfix notations can harm readability).